 What is Identity Theft?

 Identity theft is the process of stealing information or essentially their identity.
-They often use this information to commit financial crimes such as draining your bank account, using your credit card to withdraw money or similar deviances.
+They often use this information to commit financial crimes such as draining your bank account, using your credit card to withdraw money or similar deviance.
 This can result in legal issues, poor credit ratings or other serious implications.
-In this post, we are going to provide the necessary information to prevent Identity theft.
+In this post, we are going to provide the necessary information to prevent and protect against identity theft.

 What do Identity thieves tend to look for?

 Your birth date